Adding and Dropping Courses

 - Requisite Overrides: occurs when the student does not have the required pre- or co-requisite for the course.
 The student must obtain the signature of the advisor, instructor, and/or chairperson, as defined by the academic department.

 - Service Indicator Overrides: occurs when a student has a hold on their account that prevents them from engaging in an enrollment activity.
 Students are advised to check for registration holds in their MyLIU portal Student Center page to determine the origin of each hold.
 The student should contact that office noted and remedy the situation so as to have the hold either removed from their account or obtain approval for the hold to be overridden.

 Definition: A Course Drop is an action taken by a student prior to or during the start of the term to remove a course from his/her transcript.
 Students may drop one, some or all of their classes though the drop/add period without receiving any grade.
 However, students who fail to drop a course or wish to withdraw from a course after the designated drop/add period for a term but before the designated withdrawal deadline must follow the Official Withdrawal procedures.
 See Withdrawal Policy for details on Withdrawals.

-Dropping Classes Prior to the Third Week of the Term
+Dropping Classes Prior to the end of the add/drop period

-Students can drop classes up through the second week of the term with no penalty as follows:
+Students can drop full semester classes up through the second week of the term with no penalty as follows:

 - Drop one or more courses online using their MyLIU portal